rijesh111/HandGestureRecognition/README.md

 Just run the python script with an input argumen of either "1" or "0" depending on the number of your webcam.
 So it will be like this -----> python final.py 1 or python final.py 0

-Then run the bash scipt in the backround in another terminal .